ortiza5/modding-vivaldi/basics/css-first-mod.md

 You should be able to press `Ctrl + Z` to undo the changes.
 The next element up that has a defined width is `div#panels`, but that is also set to `100%`.
 The next element up, and seemingly the only panel-related element left, is `div#panels-container`.
-Adjusting it does change the width of the panel and makes the panel take up less space, but it hides some panel content.
+Adjusting it changes the width of the panel and makes the panel take up less space, but it hides some panel content.

 ![Covered Panel Image](../assets/CSS-tutorial/covered-panel.png)

-Correctly forcing a panel width will require changing both values: the width of the panel container and the width of the panel itself.
-Try it yourself, and view the solution below.
+Now that we've explored the UI, try changing the panel values on your own.

-> Tip: Changing element.style will make your changes harder to export.
+> Changing element.style will make your changes harder to export.
 Instead, use the "+" button in the styles tab to create a custom selector and style.
 Here is an example of what not to do:
   -